 Career and Academic Involvements

-He had the chance to work as one of the scientific assistants at the Institute of Theoretical Physics in the University of Hamburg.
-In 1936, he was able to obtain his D. Sc. from Hamburg and he became one of the Privatdozents at the same university.
-During his time as a Privatdozent at the University of Hamburg, he began working with the director of the physical chemistry department, Paul Harteck.
-Paul Harteck had also been the advisor of the Heereswaffenamt or HWA, Army Ordinance Office for explosives.
+Jensen initially worked as a scientific assistant at the Institute of Theoretical Physics in the University of Hamburg.
+In 1936, obtained his D. Sc. from Hamburg and he became a Privatdozent (unpaid teacher) at the same university.
+He then began working with the director of the physical chemistry department, Paul Harteck who was also advisor to the Heereswaffenamt or HWA, Army Ordinance Office for explosives.

-Paul Harteck, with his assistant Wilhelm Groth, got in touch with the Reich Ministry of War or Reichskriegsministerium (RKM) on the 24th of April in 1939 and they told the authorities of how nuclear chain reactions may be of use for military applications.
-It was Paul Harteck who brought Jensen into the Uranverein or Uranium Club which started on the first of September in 1939—the same day the Nazis invaded Poland and initiated The Second World War.
-Together with Harteck, Jensen was able to develop the double centrifuge which was based on a rocking process that facilitated the necessary separation effect.
+Harteck contacted the Reich Ministry of War or Reichskriegsministerium on the 24th of April in 1939 to explain to the authorities how nuclear chain reactions may be of use for military applications.
+Harteck enrolled Jensen into the Uranverein (Uranium Club) which was founded on the first of September in 1939—the same day the Nazis invaded Poland and initiated The Second World War.
+This gave the military control of the German nuclear energy project.
+Together with Harteck, Jensen developed the double centrifuge which was based on a rocking process that facilitated the necessary separation effect.

-His other academic involvements included being one of the visiting professors at the University of Wisconsin in 1951, in Princeton’s Institute of Advanced Study and the University of California at Berkeley both in 1952, the California Institute of Technology and the Indiana University in 1953, the University of Minnesota in 1956, and he also visited the University of California in La Jolla in 1961.
-Because of his contributions to science, especially in the field of physics, he was able to make a name for himself and had the opportunity to educate students outside of Europe as well.
+Other academic involvements included being a visiting professor at the University of Wisconsin in 1951, in Princeton’s Institute of Advanced Study and the University of California at Berkeley both in 1952, the California Institute of Technology and the Indiana University in 1953, the University of Minnesota in 1956, and he also visited the University of California in La Jolla in 1961.

-Jensen’s time had been when Hitler was rising in power, and choosing sides was necessary for people, especially for those who were able to make contributions for the movement.
-Membership for the Nationalsozialistischer Deutscher Dozentenbund, which was also known as the National Socialist German University Lecturers League or NSDDB, was advantageous for those looking to further their career in academics.
-Although all of the German universities were under the influence of politics, some were not as strict when it came to enforcing the needed membership to the NSDDB, and this was the case in the University of Hamburg.
-He was still, however, one of the members of the NSDDB and this went on for three years.
+Jensen was a scientist when Hitler was rising in power, and choosing sides was necessary for people in Germany, especially for those who were able to make scientific contributions for the movement.
+Membership for the Nationalsozialistischer Deutscher Dozentenbund, (National Socialist German University Lecturers League or NSDDB), was advantageous for those looking to further their career in academics.
+Although all of the German universities were under the influence of politics, some were not as strict when it came to enforcing the needed membership to the NSDDB, and fortunately this was the case in the University of Hamburg.
+Jensen was still, however, a member of the NSDDB for three years.

-The NSLB or the National Socialist Teachers League expressed their sentiments to Jensen—that he be active in their cause, and this was what they got from him.
-When the Second World War ended, the denazification process began and when it was time for Jensen to face the proceedings, he went to Werner Heisenberg for help.
-Heisenberg was one of the most prominent members of the Uranium Club, and it was Heisenberg who testified for Jensen’s character.
+When the Second World War ended, the denazification process began and when it was time for Jensen to face proceedings, he asked Werner Heisenberg for help.
+Heisenberg was one of the most prominent members of the Uranium Club, and Heisenberg testified in favor of Jensen’s character.
 This testimony was necessary for the acquisition of his whitewash certificate or Persilschein.
 Heisenberg had been a powerful man to approach when there is a need for this document, since he was never a member of the National Socialist German Workers Party or the NSDAP.
 For Jensen, Heisenberg wrote the needed documentation and stated that Jensen did indeed join the party organizations so that he would be able to avoid the difficulties posed by political affiliations or lack thereof for someone in the academia.